JayDBee/domletters/README.md

 from which the file `swift.txt` in this distribution was taken.

+Thanks to the pulp fiction team for inspiration on the testing text `fiction.txt`.

 ## License

 This work is made available under the "MIT License".
 Please